+From the first bud to the brilliantly colored petals, the delicate blooms of an orchid are a thrill to watch unfold.
 Orchid blooms are distinct and beautiful, but unless conditions are exactly right, they may be short-lived.
 The Orchidaceae plant family contains more than 25,000 different species.
 While orchids grow all over the world, they are most common in warm tropical and subtropical regions.
 Extend the lifespan of orchid plants and blossoms by giving orchids proper care and paying close attention to their needs.

 Generally, orchid flowers may be separated into two different growth types.
 In nature, epiphytic orchids grow on tree branches, not on soil.
-Epiphytic orchids may appear to be parasitic, but they cause no harm to the trees they grow on.
-The plants feed of decomposing plant matter that sticks to their roots.
+Epiphytic orchids may appear to be parasitic, but they cause no harm to the trees that they have attached to and grow on.
+The plants feed on decomposing plant matter that sticks to their probing roots.
 Dendrobium and cattleya orchids are both epiphytic.

-Orchids are air-loving plants, and cannot be planted in soil alone.
-For soil that's airy and well draining, add light potting media such as bark chips and peat.
+Orchids are air-loving plants, and most cannot be planted on soil alone.
+For soil that's airy and well-draining, add light potting media such as bark chips and peat.
 Gardeners may exercise more control over container-grown orchids; they are easier to cultivate and care for than stationary garden plants.
 Orchids are sensitive to light.

 Orchid plants do not have a finite life span, but after 15 to 20 years, the plants will naturally become weaker, producing fewer blossoms.
 Plants have a natural immune system, and over time it becomes worn down by natural bacteria and fungi.
 Repot orchids regularly, once every two or three years, to prevent disease.
 As aging orchids become more problematic and more prone to disease, you may want to consider replacing the plant.